unipept/unipept-visualizations/README.md

 * `nodeStrokeColor`: Function that returns a color to use as stroke color.
 Is called with a node as parameter.
 By default, the node color is used.
 * `linkStrokeColor`: Function that returns a color to use as link color between two nodes.
 Is called with an object containing a `source` and `target` node as parameter.
 By default, the target node color is used.
 * `countAccessor` : Function that returns the value associated with the node.
 Is called with a node as parameter.
 By default, the value of `node.data.count` is used.
+* `rerootCallback`: Function that gets called after every "reroot" (rightClick) of the visualization.
+Is called with a node as parameter.
+By default, this is empty.

 ## Treemap